 Printing Bibles and Making them available to all Nations

 Prior to the invention of the printing press, the books of the Bible were copied by hand by scribes who would make sure that each copy was identical to the original.
-There are occasional errors in these old manuscripts but they can be easily detected and corrected by looking at one of the many other copies we have available.

 An initial translation of the Old Testament called the Septuagint, took place in approximately the second century before the life of Jesus.
 This was reportedly done by seventy Jewish scribes who translated the entire Old Testament from Hebrew into Koine Greek, making it available to Jewish communities who were strongly influenced by Rome (especially in Alexandria, Egypt).